Simply Healthy Family may collect a share of sales or other compensation from the links on this page.

 - You can also sprinkle the fish with spices like thyme.

 That’s it.
-You now have cured salmon that you can smoke or cook in the next few days.
+You now have cured salmon you can smoke or cook in the next few days.

 Read Related Article: What Is the Number One Cause of Spoiled Meat?